 The Office of University Relations produces news releases on special events, speakers and campus community accomplishments.
 Browse the links below to find the top stories making news at KU, or review the links under "news releases" to the left for all releases.

 Top News Stories

-Senior defender and captain Katie Oliveri (Mifflinburg, PA/Mifflinburg) of the Kutztown University women's soccer team has been named to the 2013 Capital One Academic All-America® NCAA Division II Women's Soccer First Team, as selected by the College Sports Information Directors of America (CoSIDA).
+Junior outfielder Brandon Martinez, of the Kutztown University baseball team, has earned the esteemed accomplishment of being named to the Capital One Academic All-America First Team on Thursday afternoon, as selected by the College Sports Information Directors of America (CoSIDA).